ISISComputingGroup/ibex_developers_manual/doc/processes/retrospective-notes/Retrospective-Notes-2020.04.01.md

 ## We should repoint tickets before planning

-- Now added as step to https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Sprint-Planning#preparation
+- Now added as step to [sprint planning](/processes/meetings/Sprint-Planning)

 ## At least whilst working from home retrospective notes should be put in a dedicated teams channel